darylhawes/fsip/docs/themes.md

 ###### PHP Constants

 You can access PHP constants (created using `define()`) within templates like so `{define:Constant}`.
-Alkaline will search for case-matching constants first, then all-uppercase, then all-lowercase.
+FSIP will search for case-matching constants first, then all-uppercase, then all-lowercase.

 ###### Includes

-Alkaline lets you include arbitrary HTML, PHP, or other data, like so: `{include:Filename}`.
+FSIP lets you include arbitrary HTML, PHP, or other data, like so: `{include:Filename}`.

 ###### Extension Hooks

-Hooks tell Alkaline when to execute extensions.
-Alkaline extension developers can use this functionality to call their extension and execute code, like so: `{hook:Hookname}`.
+Hooks tell FSIP when to execute extensions.
+FSIP extension developers can use this functionality to call their extension and execute code, like so: `{hook:Hookname}`.

 ##### Slideshow